xyproto/sealion/README.md

 Be reminded about things that happen daily, such as lunch, by messages on the command line, directly after your prompt.

-The message is only displayed in certain time-intervals, not all the time.
+The messages are displayed in configurable time-intervals.

 ## Quick installation

     sudo make install
+    sealion-setup

+## User setup on a system where The Sea Lion Prompt Reminder is already installed

     sealion-setup

 ## Requirements